I have put together lots of fun St George’s Day activities for you to enjoy with the kids.

 - Of course, George didn’t really slay a dragon as the story is told!
 In fact, that was added centuries later.

-Download our free 6 St George’s Day colouring pages by scrolling to the bottom of the page.
+Download our free 6 St George’s Day coloring pages by scrolling to the bottom of the page.

-We highly recommend these colouring pens which we use for most of our colouring pages.
+We highly recommend these coloring pens which we use for most of our coloring pages.

 - the England flag (St George’s cross)